nextflow-io/vscode-language-nextflow/CONTRIBUTING.md

 1. Update the extension version number in `package.json`.
 2. Update the changelog in `CHANGELOG.md`.
+3. Make a release commit e.g. "Release 1.0.0".
+4. Create a release in GitHub e.g. "v1.0.0".
-3. Run the "Publish Extension" action to publish the extension to the Visual Studio Marketplace and Open VSX Registry.
+5. Run the "Publish Extension" action to publish the extension to the Visual Studio Marketplace and Open VSX Registry.

 ## Additional resources